Twice: 2019: Fancy You, Feel Special, and &Twice

 On March 6, 2019, the group released their second Japanese compilation album #Twice2.
-The album debuted at number 1 on the daily ranking of Oricon Albums Chart with 95,825 units sold, breaking the group's own record of the highest first day album sales for K-pop girl groups in Japan.
+The album debuted at number 1 on the daily ranking of the Oricon Albums Chart with 95,825 units sold, breaking the group's own record of the highest first day album sales for K-pop girl groups in Japan.
 It then became the first album by a foreign female artist to sell more than 200,000 albums in the first week since Kara's Super Girl in 2011.

-Twice then became the first female K-pop act to hold a Japanese dome tour.
-The tour Twice Dome Tour 2019 "#Dreamday" garnered a total audience of 220,000 during five shows in Osaka, Tokyo and Nagoya, and was held from March to April 2019.
-All tickets sold out within one minute.
-By the conclusion of the tour which spanned five concert dates, the group had attracted over 220,000 people in attendance.
+Twice became the first female K-pop act to hold a Japanese dome tour with Twice Dome Tour 2019 "#Dreamday", held from March to April 2019.
+The tour garnered a total audience of 220,000 during five shows in Osaka, Tokyo and Nagoya, with tickets selling out within one minute.

-On April 22, 2019, they released their seventh EP Fancy You.
+On April 22, they released their seventh EP Fancy You.
 The music video for "Fancy", which garnered over 42.1 million views in a single day, also reached the seventh position in the list of YouTube's biggest debuts during the first 24 hours.
 Recording 314,323 copies sold on April 25, the release of Fancy You saw Twice exceeding a total of over 3.75 million album copies sold from their twelve Korean releases.
 Following the release of the album, the group embarked on their first world tour titled "Twicelights" which was first held at a sold-out KSPO Dome in Seoul on May 25–26.
-"Twicelights" marked the group's first solo concert tours held in the United States, with the North American leg of their tour recording over 41,000 people in attendance.
+Twicelights marked the group's first solo concert tour held in the United States, with the North American leg of their tour recording over 41,000 people in attendance.